dsblv/Redline.js/README.md

 ##Usage##

-First you need html.
-Just place contents of `redline.html` to your page where you want to see the gauge.

-Then add some style by hooking up `redline.css`.
+First add some style by hooking up `redline.css`.
 You can build your own theme by compiling `src/scss/redline.scss` with custom variables.
-You can also override basic style via CSS as the demo (`test/css/style.css`) shows.
+You can also override basic style via CSS as the demo (`demo/style.css`) shows.

 ###JavaScript###